As summer whispers away and winter begins to approach, fall leaves burst with color and temperatures add a crisp bite to the air.

 - Climbing and zip lines

 But the fun doesn’t have to end when the sun goes down.
 Throughout November, the Park stays open late on Fridays and Saturdays.
 You can zipline well into the evening.
-Be sure to dress warmly, though, as temperatures can fall November evenings.
+Be sure to dress warmly, though, as temperatures can fall on November evenings.

 CT Events in the Fall